‘Days Of Our Lives’ Spoilers: Is Joey Getting Blackmailed?

 Days of Our Lives spoilers are out and this to Joey Johnson fans because he’s about to have a lot on his plate.
 As the Inquisitr reported, Joey might find himself in a bit of trouble with the arrival of his half-brother Tripp.

-Joey’s half brother Tripp arrived to Salem wanting to find his real father and mother.
+Joey’s half brother Tripp arrived in Salem wanting to find his real father and mother.
 He found his father, but on the way to gaining knowledge about his birth parents, he discovered that his mother was murdered.
 Since he learned the news, he’s been out to get the person who murdered his mother.
 The one snag in this?
 Is that his half brother killed Ava, and seeing as how badly Tripp wants to bring his mother’s killer to justice, Joey will be in the line of fire eventually.

 Days of Our Lives spoilers hint that Joey may not just have Tripp to worry about.
 According to Celebrity Dirty Laundry, Joey might be blackmailed by Jade.
-Of course, Jade is the one who knows the whole story and since she’s aware that Joey doesn’t want to be found out, she might threaten him.
-Some Days of Our Lives fans believe that Jade wouldn’t turn on Joey but at this point, we know that she’s desperate for his attention.
+Of course, Jade is the one who knows the whole story, and since she’s aware that Joey doesn’t want to be found out, she might threaten him.
+Some Days of Our Lives fans believe that Jade wouldn’t turn on Joey, but at this point, we know that she’s desperate for his attention.
 These two have a crazy history, to say the least.
 Most recently, Jade’s father attacked Joey’s mother, Kayla, so there’s bad blood involved in this tug of war outside of their relationship.

 Days of Our Lives (DOOL) Spoilers: Tormented Joey Confesses to Ava’s Murder – Steve’s… https://t.co/KRtCJ7b0wA pic.twitter.com/KQo4hwm4lS